argouml-tigris-org/argouml/src_new/README.txt

 In case you just downloaded and unzipped your ArgoUML distribution, here's how to proceed.

-First, you need the runtime environment for J2SE installed, get it from http://java.sun.com for your platform.
+First, you need the runtime environment for Java (J2SE) installed, get it from http://www.java.com for your platform.

 At least a JRE 1.4 is required.
 Please let us know if you experience any JDK related problems.
 Try typing "java" in a console window to see